 - Identifying areas of provider confusion within Medicare billing

-- Helping to maintain the solvency of the Medicare Trust Fund for the millions of seniors who rely on the program
+- Helping to maintain the future solvency of the Medicare Trust Fund for the millions of seniors who rely on the program

-As a condition of the permanent Recovery Audit Contractor program, Congress required the contractors to be paid by contingency fee, withholding a portion of their recoveries to ensure a high-level of precision in identifying true billing errors only.
+As a condition of the permanent Recovery Audit Contractor program, Congress has required the contractors be paid by contingency fee, withholding a portion of their recoveries to ensure a high-level of precision in identifying true billing errors only.

 Key Accomplishments Of The Program

 - More than $10 billion in overpayments have been returned back to the Medicare Trust Fund